Skip to content

 Dallas Zoning Decisions: June 2026

-Dallas, TX zoning decisions for June 2026: 10 approved, 0 denied, 2 deferred across 4 public meetings.
+Dallas, TX zoning decisions for June 2026: 12 approved, 0 denied, 2 deferred across 4 public meetings.

 In June 2026, Dallas held 4 public meetings covering zoning matters.
-12 zoning decisions had a recorded outcome this month: 10 approved (100% approval rate), 2 deferred.
+14 zoning decisions had a recorded outcome this month: 12 approved (100% approval rate), 2 deferred.
 Activity was down 19% compared to May (232 activity items across 5 meetings).

 Zoning Decisions This Month

-Morgan Stanley Economic Development Incentive Agreement (NEZ 24 & 25)
+Morgan Stanley Economic Development Incentive Agreement / NEZ 24 & 25

 Approved.

-Designated approximately 4.43 acres at 1445 Ross Avenue as NEZ No. 24 and approximately 2.26 acres at 2401/2421/2425 McKinney Avenue and 2507/2515 Fairmont Street as NEZ No. 25; authorized business personal property tax abatements (90% for 5 years phase one, 10 years phase two) and a Chapter 380 grant not to exceed $18,500,000 for Morgan Stanley regional offices.
-Projected to create minimum 3,800 jobs by 2035 with potential additional 1,000 by 2039 at average wage $128,000.
-Passed.
+Designated approximately 4.43 acres at 1445 Ross Avenue as NEZ No. 24 and approximately 2.26 acres at 2401, 2421, 2425 McKinney Avenue and 2507, 2515 Fairmont Street as NEZ No. 25.
+Includes business personal property tax abatements (90% for 5 years Phase I, 90% for 10 years Phase II), a Chapter 380 economic development grant not to exceed $18,500,000, and enterprise zone nominations for Morgan Stanley's new temporary and permanent regional offices.
+Projected to create a minimum of 3,800 jobs by 2035 with possibility of 1,000 additional by 2039.
+Approved.

 See the vote tally and conditions for this decision →